Tanzania Safari Parks

 Ruaha National Park is Tanzania’s largest national park.
 Located in the heart of the country, Ruaha is a predator-rich remote wilderness that is far off the beaten track.
 An office favourite for value alone, Ruaha is a hidden gem.

 Tarangire is the lesser known, quiet gem of the northern safari circuit.
 It is a favourite amongst Tanzania's guides due to a migration of approximately 3,000 elephant that peaks from July to November.

-The Selous Game Reserve is Africa’s largest game reserve and one of Tanzania’s most beautiful parks.
+The Nyerere National Park is Africa’s largest game reserve and one of Tanzania’s most beautiful parks.
 Famous for its boating safari, as well as being the finest destination in Tanzania for walking safaris.